stijnveenman/zmk-config/readme.md

 configuration.
 It based on the awesome [urob/zmk-config](https://github.com/urob/zmk-config), but then updates with my personal preferences and keybindings.

-It also adds automatic keymap drawing with [keymap-drawer](https://github.com/caksoylar/keymap-drawer).
+It also adds keymap drawing with [keymap-drawer](https://github.com/caksoylar/keymap-drawer), writing to a commit can be manually triggered using a workflow call.

 ## Highlights